Li Boguang: Religious activism

 There have been claims that Li was affiliated with the Fangzhou Congregation, a Chinese house church situated in Beijing's Chaoyang district.
 Other members of the influential church include Gao Zhisheng and Yu Jie, founder of the Chinese branch of International PEN.
 He also defended multiple Christians who had been arrested by the government, protecting them from perceived persecution.

 Book business

 While proofreading in 1998, Li once read works by the Victorian era writer Samuel Smiles and was touched by the author, so he decided to translate and publish Smiles' works.
 Also he translated other writers like Robert A. Dahl and Niccolò Machiavelli, and published the books through Chinese publishing houses.

 Trip to the US

-Li was invited to visit the United States of America by non-governmental organization "China Aid" and the Institute on Chinese Law & Religion to join the China Freedom Summit in May 2005.
+Li, Wang Yi and Yu Jie were invited to visit the United States of America by non-governmental organization "China Aid" and the Institute on Chinese Law & Religion to join the China Freedom Summit in May 2005.
 Then Li and other members of the summit met also with the President of United States George W. Bush in the White House on 11 May.